Most are obscure.

 Although there are currently third-party candidates on ballots every year, and technically voters have the freedom to vote for them if they want to avoid selecting “the lesser of two evils,” there are drawbacks.

 One drawback is that if we decide to vote third-party, we are effectively throwing away a vote that might otherwise have gone to one of the other major-party candidates.

-If even a fraction of voters in those states who voted third party had voted instead for Hillary Clinton, she might be sitting in the Oval Office right now.
+If even a fraction of voters in those states who voted third party had voted instead for Hillary Clinton, she might have been the one sitting in the Oval Office the past four years.

 Another drawback pertains to location.

 In a solidly Republican state like Mississippi, or Democratic state like New York, voting third party is not bound to swing elections one way or the other.